JamieBort/Data-Logging-App/README.md

 - angular-tour-of-heroes - Created when in the `Angular_Tour_Of_Heros` branch and for exploring "regular" Angular.

+- ReactNative/ - Created for React Native projects.

-- Svelte - Created for Svelte projects.
+- Svelte - Created for Svelte Native projects.

 - Vue - Created for Vue projects.